BrunoKrugel/resume/doc/resume_en.md

 - Development and maintenance of microservices-based architecture.
 - Migration of projects from HTTP architecture to GRPC.
-- Creation of grafana graphics with metrics from prometheus.
+- Creation and maintenance of graphs for monitoring using Grafana and Datadog.
 - Configuration and maintenance of GitLab repositories.
+- Creation of Load tests for microservices.
-- Using Go, NodeJS, AWS, Grafana, Docker, Redis on a daily basis.
+- Using Go, NodeJS, AWS, Grafana, Datadog, Docker and Redis daily basis.

 **SAP Labs Latin America (04/2017 – 06/2022)**